Scandinavian style kitchen.

 Is An FHA ARM Right For You?

-An FHA ARM can provide significant benefits if you plan on owning your home for just a few years before selling or can pay off the loan during the fixed-rate period.
-Borrowers who can take advantage of the low initial interest rate by paying down their loan before the rate adjusts have the opportunity to save possibly thousands of dollars through an FHA ARM.
+An FHA ARM can provide significant benefits if you plan to own your home for just a few years before selling or can pay off the loan during the fixed-rate period.
+Borrowers who can take advantage of the low initial interest rate – by paying down their loan before the rate adjusts – have the opportunity to save thousands of dollars through an FHA ARM.

 Additionally, borrowers with less-than-ideal financial circumstances may find FHA ARMs helpful.
-The standards allow borrowers who can’t access other mortgage loan products to get a mortgage and become homeowners.
+The standards allow borrowers who may have trouble accessing other mortgage loan products to get a mortgage and become homeowners.

 The Bottom Line

-If you’re interested in an ARM to finance your home, start your application with Rocket Mortgage today.
-You can also give us a call at (833) 326-6018.
+If you’re interested in an FHA loan to finance your home, start the mortgage approval process with Rocket Mortgage® today.

 Ashley Kilroy